ItsMePaulo/getir-assignment/README.md

 # Reading is Good

-An online book marketplace, which manages the state of books as the enter a warehouse and move through orders.
+An online book marketplace, which manages the state of books going through a warehouse and through the Order process.

 ## Running the App